 The Blue Ridge Parkway is known as “America’s favorite drive,” and we can attest to that!
 It’s 469 miles in total, starting with the stunning Shenandoah National Park and ending with the gorgeous Great Smoky Mountains.

 The Blue Ridge Parkway runs through 29 counties in both Virginia and North Carolina.
-Amidst them, there are countless breathtaking and thrilling stops to make to appreciate the charm of small-town life and its surrounding scenery.
+Amidst them, there are countless breathtaking and thrilling stops to appreciate the charm of small-town life and its surrounding scenery.

 Regulations like a speed limit of 45 miles per hour, two lanes, and the ban of any large trucking vehicles help to make this drive an even more delightful and relaxing experience.
-It provides access to hundreds of hiking trails, vistas, and natural wonders and is certainly one of the best road trips in the USA.
+The Blue Ridge Parkway provides access to hundreds of hiking trails, vistas, and natural wonders and is undoubtedly one of the best road trips in the USA.

-Stops to Make on the Blue Ridge Parkway Drive
+Best Stops to Make on the Blue Ridge Parkway Drive

 Shenandoah National Park (milepost 0)

-This national wonderland is the start to the iconic Blue Ridge Parkway drive.
+This national wonderland is the start of the iconic Blue Ridge Parkway drive.
 It’s home to plenty of wild wonders such as waterfalls, wetlands, rocky peaks, and wildlife.
 Almost 200,000 acres, there is plenty to explore here if this is where you wish to start your journey.

 Natural Bridge (milepost 61.6)

-It serves as an archway to the Cedar Creek Trail which hosts a variety of outdoor recreational activities and leads to Monacan Indian Village and Lace Falls.
-It resides in a limestone gorge carved out by the creek itself over hundreds of years.
+It serves as an archway to the Cedar Creek Trail, which hosts a variety of outdoor recreational activities and leads to Monacan Indian Village and Lace Falls.
+It resides in a limestone gorge carved out by the creek over hundreds of years.